↻ Updated: February 18th, 2020 by JPE

-I believe that Faith Promise giving, as commonly preached in Christian churches in January of each year, is creating a sense of guilt in many believers.
-Imagine the silent pressure to sign up a Faith Promise Card (FPC) that you will give weekly a certain amount to the church throughout the year for mission work apart from your weekly offerings.
+I believe Faith Promise giving, as commonly preached in Christian churches in January of each year, is creating a sense of guilt in many believers.
+Consider the silent pressure to sign up for a Faith Promise Card (FPC), which commits you to give a certain amount to the church weekly for mission work, besides your weekly offerings throughout the year.
 That’s equivalent to making a pledge or vow to God; a matter sacred to the Lord.
 In Deuteronomy 23:21-23 (NASB), it is written:

-The above verse tells us that it is SIN if your Faith Promise Giving will not be exactly done as promised throughout the year.
+The above verse tells us it is SIN if your Faith Promise Giving will not be exactly done as promised throughout the year.
 So, before submitting your FP Card to the church secretary, be very sure first that you can make it.
-But is FAITH PROMISE GIVING biblical?
+Is FAITH PROMISE GIVING, however, biblical?
 Do we need to feel guilty because we don’t support this method of fundraising in the church?
 Let’s try to check.

 What is the Difference Between Faith Promise and Tithes and Offerings?

-Firstly, the New Testament does not teach about tithing, but rather about cheerful and as-you-prosper giving.
+First, the New Testament does not teach about tithing, but about cheerful and as-you-prosper giving.

 - 1. As-you-prosper Giving